Systemic Juvenile Idiopathic Arthritis

 Persistent inflammation can slowly damage the joints, leading to reduced range of motion, loss of function, and sometimes the need for joint replacement early in life.
 SJIA, if not well controlled, is more likely than other types of juvenile arthritis to affect the jaw joint (the temporomandibular joint or TMJ), leading to a smaller-than-normal chin and changed appearance in some children.
 Fusion of the cervical spine (neck area) may also occur in kids with long-standing SJIA.

-Long-standing inflammation of the joint lining can also interfere with normal growth and bone development, causing one arm or leg to be longer than the other and slowing or stunting overall growth.
+Long-lasting inflammation of the joint lining can also interfere with normal growth and bone development, causing one arm or leg to be longer than the other and slowing or stunting overall growth.
 Corticosteroids used to treat SJIA can also prevent kids from growing normally.
 Continued use of corticosteroids can cause osteoporosis (a disease of the bones that causes them to be weak and brittle) or osteopenia (lower than normal bone mass not low enough to be classified as osteoporosis).
-Having either condition also may make kids more likely to experience fractures.
+Having either condition may make kids more likely to experience fractures.
 Many doctors start kids with SJIA on calcium and vitamin D supplements from the beginning and encourage kids to get plenty of physical exercise and eat calcium-rich foods to foster strong, healthy bones.

 High blood pressure (hypertension)